Hayes-Lab/Hayes-Lab.github.io/_pages/home.md

   </a>
 </div>

-The Hayes Lab is interested in determining how microglia infiltrate, pattern, and differentiate to their region-specific identity.
-Characterizing their developmental trajectory will highlight the regional and temporal susceptibility of various brain structures to developmental stressors.
-Furthermore, I aim to identify the regulatory mechanisms that control microglia activation through changes in microglia epigenetic and metabolic states which I found were both disturbed in response to prenatal immune stress.
-It is important to develop tools to control microglia reactivity which contributes to disease pathology of both developmental and neurodegenerative brain disorders.
-Altogether, my studies will provide a greater understanding of microglia activation to pinpoint windows of susceptibility to developmental stressors ultimately enabling the identification of novel targets for pharmacological intervention through manipulations of microglia.

-The Hayes Lab explores how microglia activation and neuroinflammation impact brain development, function, and disease risk (Fig 1).
-My work highlighted a mechanism for how a prenatal stressor impacts brain development and neural circuit function through perturbation of microglia reactivity.
+Microglia are the primary brain immune cells and perform many functions that impact both normal cognitive health and disease-associated neuroinflammation.
+Infiltration of microglia occurs early in brain development and these cells are maintained throughout life.
+The continual adaptations of microglia to environmental cues and accumulation of stress exposures across life implicate them in both developmental and degenerative disorders.
+Microglia are highly influential cells in the brain microenvironment and a promising target for disease mechanisms, but there remains a critical gap in knowledge for how microglia are specialized and regulated before we can develop targeted therapeutics to specific microglia activation states depending on the clinical pathology.
 Understanding the basic biology of microglia patterning and reactivity can provide valuable insights into disease mechanisms.

-My main research questions are: 1) how do microglia respond and recover from immune activation, 2) how does previous activation exposure shape future reactivity, and 3) how do heterogenous microglia activation states impact human disease?
+The main research questions are:

+1. How do microglia respond and recover from immune activation?
+2. How does previous activation exposure shape future reactivity?
+3. How do heterogeneous microglia activation states impact human disease?

-Find more details about the lab philosophy, ongoing projects, and publications.
+Find more details about the [lab philosophy]({{ site.url }}{{ site.baseurl }}/values), [ongoing projects]({{ site.url }}{{ site.baseurl }}/research), and [publications]({{ site.url }}{{ site.baseurl }}/publications).
-Find my teaching and mentoring experiences here.
+Find my teaching and mentoring experiences [here](https://lindsaynhayes.github.io/teaching.html).

- **We are  looking for passionate and curious trainees to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**
+ **We are  looking for passionate and curious trainees to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies)**!**

 <figure class="fourth">